Producing content on the Web since 1995.

 When did the braided egg bread now commonly served as challah become the standard “universal” Jewish “Challah”?

-In the year 5774 May our efforts in the New Year bring a world of wholeness and peace closer to us.
+In the year 5775 May our efforts in the New Year

 I began creating a Web site in my head as early as August 1995 when I drafted the following